Vitals Today

 Postpartum Mastitis: What is it and what to do?

-Dr. Marisol Expósito talks about postpartum mastitis, which affects between 3 and 33% of breastfeeding mothers, explaining its causes, symptoms and treatments.
+Dr. Marisol Expósito talks about puerperal mastitis, which affects breastfeeding mothers between weeks 31 and 33, explaining its causes, symptoms, and treatments.

 by Dr. Marisol Exposito